 A result object MAY contain a property named relatedLocations whose value is an array of zero or more location objects (§3.25), each of which represents a location relevant to understanding the result.

-If relatedLocations is absent, it SHALL default to an empty array.

 EXAMPLE: Suppose that a tool for analyzing JavaScript has a rule that reports a problem when a variable declared in an inner scope hides a variable with the same name in an enclosing scope.
 The tool would report the problem on the line where the inner variable is declared.
 The tool could choose to add an element to the relatedLocations array, specifying the location where the outer variable was declared.
 The result might appear in the log file like this:

 results: [